-Introduction Gives a general top-level overview of this research.
+Introduction Gives a general top-level overview of the research presented in this thesis.
 Inspirations Lists the various immediate inspirations for the project.
 Methodology Explains and justifies the approach taken for the research.
 Pataphysics Describes the origins of pataphysics and related concepts.
 Creativity Lists the theories of human and computer creativity.
 Technology Provides the technical background of this research.
 Evaluation Explains the models of evaluation for computer creativity.
 Foundations Brings together the research on creativity and pataphysics.
 Interpretation Critiques evaluation models and proposes a new approach.
 Implementation Describes pata.physics.wtf from a technical standpoint.
 Applications Showcases two use cases of this research.
 Patanalysis Analyses the artefact and some of the theoretical aspects.

-Asprirations Addesses future work and known issues.
-Outroduction Summarises the contributions of this thesis.
+AsprirationsAddesses future work and known issues.OutroductionDraws together and summarises the contributions of the work presented in this thesis.